ArcLiz/pp1-dragon-tactics/README.md

 # Dragon Tactics
 ## Introduction
-Dragon Tactics is a site to present and advertise Seraphina Goldenstone and the LLC Dragon Tactics.
+Dragon Tactics is a site made to present and advertise Seraphina Goldenstone and the LLC Dragon Tactics.
 The site is targetted towards people with an interest in learning to train dragons or people who are looking to make a career change and becoming a dragon trainer themselves.
 The site will be useful to find information about Seraphina herself, along with the courses and classes that Dragon Tactics has to offer.
 It will also inform potential future dragon trainers about the pros and cons in the career field.

 ![Responsive Screenshot Mockup](assets/media/mockup.png)